derekzhang79/identity-frontend/CONTRIBUTING.md

    will be merged
 7. The merger is required to ensure the change is deployed to production.
-   Each merge is automatically deployed to our CODE environment, where it should be sanity checked before PROD deploy
+   Each merge is automatically deployed to our CODE environment, where it should be health checked before PROD deploy

 If you have any questions, come chat to us or send us an email.